Peter DeMarco: History

 Pharmaceutical company Johnson & Johnson's Ortho Research Laboratory wrote that case histories of his therapy, "were quite remarkable and your concepts most intriguing" and ICN Pharmaceuticals replied, "The results you have obtained with this drug in the treatment of gangrene have been most spectacular", but DeMarco was never able to commercialize the therapy beyond his own medical practice.
 Swiss pharmaceutical company Debiopharm S.A. replied, "Drug induced cell regeneration appears to be a revolutionary new form of treatment which is bound to be perceived as highly controversial by several regulatory agencies.
 We are not in a position to take the considerable time and risk involved in convincing the bureaucrats."
 Thus although intrigued, the pharmaceutical companies never showed a serious interest in developing his product.
 Regenerative medicine was a new field at the time and DeMarco likened the companies' antipathy of his discovery to the history of penicillin; although discovered in 1928, penicillin was not mass-produced until 1941 when production became a top priority World War II project to reduce the infection casualty rate.

-DeMarco's clinical use of a drug not approved by the U.S. Food and Drug Administration came to the attention of regulators in both New Jersey and Pennsylvania, leading to the suspension of his license to practice and the seizure of his supply of procaine hydrochloride, later found to be contaminated and mislabeled by investigators.
+DeMarco's clinical use of a drug not approved by the U.S. Food and Drug Administration came to the attention of regulators in both New Jersey and Pennsylvania, leading to the suspension of his license to practice and the seizure of his supply of procaine hydrochloride, which investigators later found to be contaminated and mislabeled.
 The New Jersey Department of Health traced 64 cases of infectious hepatitis to Dr. DeMarco.
 Although not available at the time of his case, DNA sequence technology is now used by regulators to pinpoint the origin of an infection.

 250 of DeMarco's patients organized a patient advocacy group called S.O.S.
 (Save Our Shots) and filed suit to restore his license and regain their access to procaine.
+"He and his patients credit the drug with cures for gangrene, heart ailments, circulatory problems and other conditions through regeneration of cells."
 Unswayed by the patients' pleadings, the regulators denied the motion and all subsequent legal attempts.